Governors

 Duncan Haworth MBE

-Vice Chair
+Vice Chair of Governors

-Duncan Haworth is an experienced NLG based in Cheshire West.
-He is chair of an outstanding 420 pupil primary school, a governor at a large 1700 pupil converter Academy and recently finished as a member of an IEB, moving the school from special measures to good in 8 months.
-Being an Officer of the Local Governing Body Association for more than 15 years, sitting on School Admission Appeals and on Exclusion Independent Review Boards has helped to give a rounded knowledge of schools and school governance.
-Duncan has been trained and carried out External Reviews of Governance across the North West of England and West Yorkshire since 2013.
+Being an Officer of the Cheshire West and Chester Local Governing Body Association for more than 15 years plus sitting on School Admission Appeals and on Exclusion Independent Review Boards has helped to give Duncan a rounded knowledge of schools and school governance Duncan has previously been a trained National Leader of Governance having carried out External Reviews of Governance across the North West of England and West Yorkshire since 2013.
+He has also been both the Chair and Board Trustee of the National Governance Association, receiving an MBE honour in 2016 for my work in education.
+From 2010 until 2024 I was a trained, registered lay inspector of schools in Wales.

-He is a Board Trustee of the National Governors Association and has been a trained, registered lay inspector of schools in Wales since 2010.
 By background Duncan is a polymer chemist but “headhunted” senior managers for new positions in the chemicals, polymers and associated industries from 1996 to 2012.
-He has been self-employed since 1996 and has appropriate professional indemnity and public liability insurance as well as being DBS checked.
+He has been self-employed since 1996 and has appropriate professional indemnity and public liability

 Kevin Smith

-I am a career engineer, in the Railway industry and currently employed as a Business Development Manager.
 My experience, knowledge and skills, are working in multi-disciplined teams, with cross-cultural backgrounds, working to project plans, budgets and high industry standards.

 Matthew Lord